Booking your Marriage Ceremony

 You must make a booking to register for marriage before we can arrange an Islamic Marriage Ceremony (Nikah).

 Registering means arranging a face-to-face meeting with our registration team, stating who you are, and giving your partner’s full name, date of birth, age, profession and address with all required proofs.
 Bookings cannot be taken by proxy and appointments can only be booked directly by either partner or the guardian of the bride.
 All associated fees and documentation will be required at this meeting.
+Please note that in some cases we may not be able to proceed with a nikah if there are complexities which do not allow our requirements to be fulfilled.

 We are normally only able to give appointments at least two weeks after initial contact.